I am my biggest distraction and I’m usually the one who slows me down when I’m trying to be productive and get things done. Can you relate to this?

-While some things may be out of our control, there are certainly a lot of things we can control so that we can be focused when it’s time to do our highest value work.
+While some things may be out of our control, there are a lot of things we can control so we can be focused when it’s time to do our highest-value work.

 - Know your one-two combination.
-This simply means you must be clear on the two most important things.
+This means you must be clear on the two most important things.
 First is why you’re doing what you’re doing and second is what your outcome is for doing what you’re doing.
-Without knowing your why and what, it is a lot easier to get distracted, lose focus and end up wasting valuable time.
-Knowing these two things should be really clear before we do anything.
+Without knowing your why and what, it’s a lot easier to get distracted, lose focus and end up wasting valuable time.
+Knowing these two things should be clear before we do anything.

 - Avoid the comparison bug.
-If you stop and think for a moment, when was the last time you compared yourself to someone else and came out exactly the same?
+If you stop and think, when was the last time you compared yourself to someone else and came out exactly the same?
 The chances are, you thought you were either better or worse off than them.
 In either scenario, all you succeeded in doing is to create separation from the person you were comparing yourself to.
-If you do want to compare yourself to anything or anyone, compare yourself to who you were or where you were.
+If you want to compare yourself to anything or anyone, compare yourself to who you were or where you were.

-Therefore rather than getting frustrated and think we should be further ahead because others are, it is a lot better to compare ourselves to where we were and continue making progress.
+Therefore, rather than getting frustrated and think we should be further ahead because others are, it’s a lot better to compare ourselves to where we were and continue making progress.

 - Prioritise your actions.
-If the things we need to do aren’t prioritised, then it is highly likely we will be working on things that may not necessarily be the most important things we need to do.
+If the things we need to do aren’t prioritised, it’s highly likely we’ll be working on things that may not be the most important things we need to do.
 Prioritising things will help minimise distractions, allow us to focus on what’s the best use of our time at any given moment.
 Prioritising can simply be doing just one thing each day that will move a project forward in a big way.
 Another option can be to create a to-do list.

 - Take care of yourself.
-Self-care is so important when it comes to getting things done.
-It means ensuring we have regular breaks, as mentioned in the previous point, drink plenty of water throughout the day, have regular meals and reduce any build-up of stress where possible.
-The amount of self-care we have will influence how much we get done and how much more fuel we have left so that we can repeat it all again either the next day or whenever we chose to work again.
+Self-care is so important in getting things done.
+It means ensuring we have regular breaks, drink plenty of water throughout the day, have regular meals and reduce any build-up of stress where possible.
+The amount of self-care we have will influence how much we get done and how much more fuel we have left so we can repeat it all again either the next day or whenever we chose to work again.

 - Tune into how you are feeling.
 Our emotions play a huge part in how much motivation or drive we have.
 If we aren’t feeling good, chances are we’ll be slow, inefficient or unproductive.
-If we do feel good, then we’re more likely to do our best work.
-Therefore checking in to see how we are feeling and being able to release any stress or negative emotions is a key step in being able to get things done.
+If we feel good, we’re more likely to do our best work.
+Therefore, checking in to see how we’re feeling and being able to release any stress or negative emotions is a key step in being able to get things done.

 Question: What is another idea that can help us be more productive and get things done?